praveenjune17/rare_air/README.md

 # Features to be added (hopefully with help from others)
   *) Add requirements
+  *) Housekeeping
+  *) Generalize to NMT
+  *) dummy script to suggest values for configure script
   a) Gradient accumulation
-  b) Replace existing encoders and decoders with hugging face transformers
+  b) New transformer.py to replace existing encoders and decoders with hugging face transformers
-  c) Visualizing the attention weights
+  c) Visualize the attention weights
   d) Replace tf.pyfunction to tf.function
   e) Add BEAM search as part of training

-# Inspired from
+# Ideas adapted from
   a) https://arxiv.org/pdf/1902.09243v2.pdf
   b) http://karpathy.github.io/2019/04/25/recipe/
   c) https://github.com/policeme/transformer-pointer-generator